bogardpd/gps-log-tools/README.md

 ## Utility Scripts

+### filter_speed.py

+Rather than starting and stopping a GPS logger at the beginning and end of every ride, it's sometimes beneficial to leave the logger running all day.
+However, if the logger is removed from the car, then walking may be recorded in addition to driving.
+This script removes all points below a specified speed threshold, which should be set just slightly above the user's walking speed.

 ### find_outliers.py

 Occasionally, points will be recorded which are far outside of a driving track.
 This script calculates the speed between subsequent pairs of points, and looks for points where the speed from the previous point and to the next point exceeds a certain threshold, indicating that the point is likely an outlier.